Filtering in tractography using autoencoders (FINTA): Conclusions

 \section{Conclusions}

 We have proposed an unsupervised, deep learning-based dimensionality reduction method for dMRI tractography filtering.
 We have dubbed our method FINTA, {\em Filtering in Tractography using Autoencoders}.
 We have shown that, working with a simple architecture, FINTA is able to robustly learn the structure of streamlines in tractography, and have applied such a framework to discriminate between an input tractogram's ``positive'' and ``negative'' streamlines.
-These categories may target ``plausible'' and ``implausible'' streamlines or a subset of bundles \textit{versus} the rest of the tractogram.
-For the ``plausible'' \textit{versus} ``implausible'' setting, once the neural network has been trained on unlabeled tractograms, simply labeling a subset of the streamlines of interest to obtain the partitioning threshold suffices to use this value to filter new tractograms using FINTA.
+These categories may target plausible and implausible streamlines or a subset of bundles \textit{versus} the rest of the tractogram.
+For the plausible \textit{versus} implausible setting, once the neural network has been trained on unlabeled tractograms, simply labeling a subset of the streamlines of interest to obtain the partitioning threshold suffices to use this value to filter new tractograms using FINTA.
 We have demonstrated that the method allows to successfully and reliably filter tractograms in this context with accuracies above the $90\%$ bar, obtaining improved scores compared to state-of-the-art filtering methods.
-To this end, we have proposed a mean for redefining the notion of inter-streamline distance which can be similarly used for any streamline filtering tasks without the need of having to re-train the network.
+To this end, we have proposed a means for redefining the notion of inter-streamline distance which can be similarly used for any streamline filtering tasks without the need of having to re-train the network.
+Additionally, we have shown that the proposed convolutional neural network autoencoder generalizes effectively under a number of varying tractography settings, such as partial tractograms or different tracking methods across datasets.

 The proposed FINTA framework offers a fast, robust, data-driven approach for tractography filtering.
-Its unique characteristics unfold the potential to improve the accuracy and reliability of downstream tractometry and connectomics derivatives.
+Its unique characteristics unfold the potential of autoencoders to improve the accuracy and reliability of downstream tractometry and connectomics derivatives.
 Thus, it may assist neuroanatomists in better describing the white matter anatomy using tractography, and hence bring a significant positive impact to research in neuroscience.
 FINTA is expected to be integrated into a specialized diffusion MRI analysis open source toolkit.